chinchang/cta.js/README.md

 Usage
 -----

-In very basic form, you can animate an element with selector X to an element with selector Y:
+In very basic form, you can animate an element with selector X onto an element with selector Y:

 ```js
 var e1 = document.querySelector(X),